cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 ### Accessing the Admin UI for a secure cluster

 For each user who should have access to the Admin UI for a secure cluster, [create a user with a password](create-user.html).
-On accessing the Admin UI, these users will see a Login screen, where they will need to enter their usernames and passwords.
+On accessing the Admin UI, the users will see a Login screen, where they will need to enter their usernames and passwords.

 To log out of the Admin UI, click the **Log Out** link at the bottom of the left-hand navigation bar.

+{{site.data.alerts.callout_info}}
+Accessing the Admin UI for a secure cluster now requires login information (username and password).
+This login information is stored in a data range in a system table, which is replicated as per the replication factor.
+If a majority of the nodes with the data range replicas go down, the range might lose quorum, causing the users to be locked out of the Admin UI.
+{{site.data.alerts.end}}

 ## Navigate the Admin UI